Slugronaut/PGIA/README.md

 ### The View
 Locate the GameObject that has your *UIDocument* component and add a *GridViewBehaviour*.
 It's not necessary that it be attached to the same object as the UIDocument but I find it usually helps with organizing things since they are very closely related.

 Now it's time to glue everything together!
 First link the *Model* to the *GridModelComponent* you just created in the previous step.
-Next link the *View* to the *UIDocument* component int his same GameObject.
+Next link the *View* to the *UIDocument* component in this same GameObject.
 Be sure the *Grid Container Id* matches the name you gave to the container element in your UI.
 It should be *GridContainer* if you followed along exactly.

 > This value can use dot separators to find child elements.
 By default it will search out the first valid entry it can find but if you have a complicated structure you can specify a hirarchy.

 >For example you could type 'Panel.GridContainer' if you also named the parent element 'Panel'.
 This allows you to have multiple containers with the same name that can be linked seperately based on their hierarchy in the UI tree.
+You can then have multiple Views all pointing to their associated container without getting confused.

 Next up, link the *Cursor Asset* to the Drag Cursor asset we created earlier.
-Then link the *Cell UI Asset* entry to the GridCell.uxml we created.
+Then link the *Cell UI Asset* entry to the 'GridCell.uxml' we created.
 Finally, link the *Shared Grid Asset* to the Grid View Asset and we are finally done!
-If you followed along closely it should like similar to this:
+If you followed along closely it should look similar to this:

 ![](doc/images/example11.PNG)